Sparse systems with high local multiplicity: Multiplicity of one point on one hypersurface

-As noted before, it is enough to consider the case when $A \subset \Z^n_{\ge 0}$.
-Then, $f$ lies in $\C[x_1, \dots, x_n]$ and the multiplicity of $f$ at any point is at most its degree ${\rm deg}(f)$.
-We give two bounds on the possible multiplicity $\mu(f;\mb q)$ of $f$ at a point $\mb q \in (\C^*)^n$ only in terms of the dimension $n$ and the codimension $m$.
-We start with a {\em naive} bound $\sigma(n,m)$ in Proposition~\ref{proposition:naive} that holds whenever the points in $A$ do not lie in a hypersurface of small degree.
+We start with a {\em naive} bound $\sigma(n,m)$ in Proposition~\ref{proposition:naive} that holds whenever the points in $\A$ do not lie in a hypersurface of small degree.
 In Theorem~\ref{thm:MultiplicityOfOnePoint} we present a new bound $b(n,m)$ for uniform configurations.
 We show in Proposition~\ref{prop:sharp} that $b(n,m)$ is always attained for cyclic configurations.
-We also show in Theorem~\ref{th:2} that for uniform configurations $A$ of dimension $2$ and codimension $m$, $\sigma(2,m) \le b(2,m)$ and we prove that $b(2,m)$ is a sharp bound for {\em any} planar configuration with affine dimension $2$.
+We also show in Theorem~\ref{th:2} that for uniform configurations $\A$ of dimension $2$ and codimension $m$, $\sigma(2,m) \le b(2,m)$ and we prove that $b(2,m)$ is a sharp bound for {\em any} planar configuration with affine dimension $2$.
 We end with a counterexample in dimension $3$.